Women in the Arab world: Politics

 In the Arab Summit in Tunisia that was held on May 10, 2004, Arab leaders, for the first time, discussed the issue of advancing Arab women as an essential element of the political and economic development of the Arabic-speaking world.

-Furthermore, Arab first Ladies have called for greater empowerment of women in the Arab World so that females could stand in an approximate equal position as males.
+Furthermore, Arab First Ladies have called for greater empowerment of women in the Arab World so that females could stand in an approximate equal position as males.

 The role of women in politics in Arab societies is largely determined by the will of these countries' leaderships to support female representation and cultural attitudes towards women's involvement in public life.
+Women as head state or chief executive is in the Quran and Sunnah, neither permitted nor forbidden.
+Rather this deliberate silence means that Islam grants the Muslim community complete freedom and direction to decide.
 Dr Rola Dashti, a female candidate in Kuwait's 2006 parliamentary elections, claimed that "the negative cultural and media attitude towards women in politics" was one of the main reasons why no women were elected.
 She also pointed to "ideological differences", with conservatives and extremist Islamists opposing female participation in political life and discouraging women from voting for a woman.
 She also cited malicious gossip, attacks on the banners and publications of female candidates, lack of training, and corruption as barriers to electing female MPs.
 In contrast, one of UAE's female MPs, Najla al Awadhi, claimed that "women's advancement is a national issue and we have a leadership that understands that and wants them to have their rights."

 Lebanon in 2019 elected its first female interior of state minister, becoming the first woman to hold this important position.